About the Moran Contemporary Photographic Prize

 Can I submit a portrait to the photographic prize?

-Yes, you can as long as it represents the unique nature of Australian life with an emphasis on diversity, multiculturalism and unique nature of Australian life.
+Yes, you can as long as it represents the unique nature of Australian life.
 It may be a portrait, landscape or action shot but above all else tell a story of how you experience living in Australia

 Can I enter a work that has been manipulated?